Table of contents

 As of 2014, the CDC has reported 16,000 cases of ALS in the United States.
-An exact record regarding its very recent statistics is not much known.
+An accurate record regarding its very recent statistics is not much known.
 In the US, about 5-7 cases exist for every population of 1,00,000.
 It is in the age range of 55-75 years that the disease is finally diagnosed.
 However, it’s worth noting that the condition rarely affects younger patients between 25 and 35 years of age.
 It is also more common in men than in women (the gender ratio is about 1.5:1).

 Forms (Part 5 of Is ALS genetic?)